 I sure hope this has given you some great information on where to road trip in each region of the US.
 Combine two or three routes (or all of them!) to create your own perfect road trip map to really see and experience this beautiful country, by car!

 Thinking of heading out on a full-time family travel journey?
-Learn absolutely everything you need to know in our Family Gap Year Guide course!
+Learn absolutely everything you need to know in our Family Gap Year Academy!

 Pin it if you love it!